Decidability and Periodicity of Low Complexity Tilings: Periodicity in low complexity subshifts

 \section{Periodicity in low complexity subshifts}

 In this section we prove Theorem~\ref{thm:periodic}.
 Every non-empty subshift contains a uniformly recurrent configuration, so we can safely assume that $c$ is uniformly recurrent.

-Our proof of Theorem~\ref{thm:periodic} splits in two cases based on Theorem~\ref{thm:main}: either $\overline{O(c)}$ is deterministic in all directions or for some $\vec{u}$ it is non-deterministic in both directions $\vec{u}$ and $-\vec{u}$.
+Our proof of Theorem~\ref{thm:periodic} splits in two cases based on Theorem~\ref{thm:main}: either $\overline{{\cal O}(c)}$ is deterministic in all directions or for some $\vec{u}$ it is non-deterministic in both directions $\vec{u}$ and $-\vec{u}$.
 The first case is handled by the following well-known corollary from a theorem of Boyle and Lind~\cite{Boyle_Lind}:

-\begin{proposition} A configuration $c$ is two-periodic if and only if $\overline{O(c)}$ is deterministic in all directions. \end{proposition}
+\begin{proposition} A configuration $c$ is two-periodic if and only if $\overline{{\cal O}(c)}$ is deterministic in all directions. \end{proposition}

 For the second case we apply the technique by Cyr and Kra~\cite{cyrkra}.
 This technique was also used in~\cite{szabados} to address Nivat's conjecture.
-The result that we read from~\cite{cyrkra,szabados}, although it is not explicitly stated in this form, is the following:
+It is possible to use a direct combination of lemmas from~\cite{cyrkra} or~\cite{szabados} to prove the following:

 \begin{proposition} Let $c$ be a two-dimensional uniformly recurrent configuration that has low complexity with respect to a rectangle.
 If for some $\vec{u}$ both $\vec{u}$ and $-\vec{u}$ are directions of non-determinism in $\overline{{\cal O}(c)}$ then $c$ is periodic in a direction perpendicular to $\vec{u}$. \end{proposition}